ProjectAzu/NyaaiFortLauncher/README.md

 When doing this you don't specify FortniteBuildPath on the launcher cause it will be overwritten by the selection in NBuildStoreActivity

+## **Important**
+- **Do not alloc console in your dlls or redirect stdout in any way cause NReadFortniteLogActivity will not be able to work**
+- **When logging in your dlls do cout.flush or wcout.flush or otherwise logs might not appear instantly**

 ## TODO: make a more complete readme

  Ask questions in github issues.